aaltsys/doc-newwares/billing/07_2recur-audit.rst

 -----------------------------

 The following table lists quantitative data from the right side of the activity report.
-Again, calendar range **BEGINNING** and **ENDING** apply to the entire report and so these items appear in the data section heading.
+Again, calendar range **Beginning** and **Ending** apply to the entire account and so these items appear in the data section heading.
 All data columns are listed below.

 +-----------------+------------------------------------+